jwood803/jwood803.github.io/_posts/2022-06-03-programming-background.md

 However, with interpretable languages like R more and more tools are becoming available that make it easier to spot similar types of errors.
+R Studio gets better every day so it’s getting better to find errors early on in development.

 While R isn’t a hard language to learn, in fact, I’d say it’s one of the easier ones, getting started with it has become a lot easier.
 Since